 Types of Cultural and Social Norms

-Related: Examples of Cultural and Social Norms
+Related: Examples of Social Norms

 Definition: Folkways are customs that people within a society follow.
 They are often implicit, meaning that you may not have been taught about the folkways in your culture.
 Instead, you learned them by being embedded in a culture while growing up.